 Adding and removing libraries

-While working on your code, you may need to add another library (dependency) to your application, or remove existing libraries.
+While working on your code, you may need to add another library to your application or remove existing libraries.

-mbed addto add the library.
-This ensures that all dependencies - libraries or sublibraries - are populated as well.
+mbed add to add the library.
+This ensures that all libraries and sublibraries are populated as well.

-- Removing a library from your program is not the same as deleting the library directory - there are library reference files that will need updating or cleaning.
+Removing a library from your program is not the same as deleting the library directory. mbed CLI updates and removes library reference files.
 Use

-mbed removeto remove the library; don’t simply remove its directory with
+mbed remove to remove the library; don’t remove its directory with

 Adding a library